Gauss-Prym maps on Enriques surfaces: Proof of the Main Theorem

-Now we show that $\widetilde{H-K_S}-(k+2)B$ is ample.
-Therefore, a fortiori, it is big and nef, as desired.
-Let us start with the following: \begin{proposition} Let $S$ be an unnodal Enriques surface.
-If $L$ is a line bundle on $S$ such that $\phi(L)> 2k+4$, then $\widetilde{L}-(k+2)B$ is ample on $\Hilb$. \begin{proof} By Corollary \ref{k very ampiezza}, $L$ is nef (even more, it is $(2k+2)$-very ample).
+\end{proposition} Let $S$ be an unnodal Enriques surface.
+If $L$ is a line bundle on $S$ such that $\phi(L)> 2k+4$, then $\widetilde{L}-(k+2)B$ is ample on $\Hilb$. \begin{proof} Since S is unnodal, L is nef.
 Therefore, using Nuer's description of $\Nef(\Hilb)$ (see Theorem \ref{teo nuer}), we conclude that

 both belong to $\Nef(\Hilb)$.
 Furthermore, for the same reasons, $\widetilde{L}-(k+2)B$ is nef.

 Assume now, by contradiction, that there exists $D\in \overline{NE}(S^{[2]})$ violating Kleiman's criterion for ampleness, namely such that $(\widetilde{L}-(k+2)B)\cdot D=0$.
 Thus we have $\widetilde{L}\cdot D=(k+2)(B\cdot D)$.
 Since we obtain Indeed, $(\widetilde{L}-(k+1)B)\cdot D\geq 0$ yields $(k+2)(B\cdot D)=\widetilde{L}\cdot D\geq (k+1)(B\cdot D)$, thus $B\cdot D\geq 0$.
 On the other hand, $ (\widetilde{L}-\frac{\phi(L)}{2}B)\cdot D\geq 0 $ yields $(\frac{\phi(L)}{2}-k-2)(B\cdot D)\leq 0$, thus $B\cdot D\leq 0.$